ibexa/documentation-developer/docs/api/public_php_api.md

 #### Creating and publishing

-To actually create our Content in the Repository, we need to use `ContentService::createContent()`.
+To actually create your Content in the Repository, you need to use `ContentService::createContent()`.
 This method expects a `ContentCreateStruct`, as well as a `LocationCreateStruct`.
-We have created both in the previous steps.
+You have created both in the previous steps.

 ``` php
 $draft = $contentService->createContent( $contentCreateStruct, array( $locationCreateStruct ) );
 $content = $contentService->publishVersion( $draft->versionInfo );
 ```

-The LocationCreateStruct is provided as an array, since a Content item can have multiple locations.
+The `LocationCreateStruct` is provided as an array, since a Content item can have multiple Locations.

-`createContent()`returns a new Content Value Object, with one version that has the DRAFT status.
-To make this Content visible, we need to publish it.
+`createContent()` returns a new Content value object, with one version that has the DRAFT status.
+To make this Content visible, you need to publish it.
 This is done using `ContentService::publishVersion()`.
 This method expects a `VersionInfo` object as its parameter.
-In our case, we simply use the current version from `$draft`, with the `versionInfo` property.
+In your case, simply use the current version from `$draft`, with the `versionInfo` property.

 ### Updating Content